Digusil/openseapy/README.md

-**SNAA** is a python package for detection spontanous events in time series of patchclam signals.
+**SNAA** is a python package for the detection of spontaneous events in time series of patchclamp signals.

 ## Installation
 Currently, the package is only available on github.
 To run the **SNAA** package, the [**eventsearch**](https://github.com/digusil/eventsearch) is required.
 This pack